 Opened in September 2012, the £29 million Jubilee Building is home to the School of Business, Management and Economics.
 Facilities include a 500-seat lecture theatre (the largest on campus), a smaller 60-seat lecture theatre, seminar rooms, a café/social space with adjacent flexible workspace, and 120 offices.

-In 2017, we will complete work on a state-of-the-art engineering and robotics centre.
+In 2017, work on a state-of-the-art engineering and robotics centre was completed.
 The refurbishment of Chichester I has created a new student-focused hub, with a suite of high-specification computers and new teaching and project workspaces.

 The newly founded Computing, Robotics, Electronics and Mechatronics (CREaM) Centre in the building will allow students to learn about advancements in robotics and autonomous systems, working with the latest technologies behind innovations such as auto-pilots, drones, space robotics and driverless cars.

 The refurbishment of Chichester I also includes a transformation of the ground-floor layout and facilities, and improved access to the main entrance as well as throughout the building.